Music behind the Essen Haus, the Come Back In, and the Up North bar silenced for now

 City building inspector Matt Tucker said outdoor music isn't allowed under Worm's liquor license and zoning approvals with the exception of six events identified in his zoning requests.

-Had Worm not complied, he would've been charged $75 for any inspections that didn't result in full compliance.
+Had Worm not complied, he would have been charged $75 for any inspections that didn't result in full compliance.

 Tucker said Worm would need approval for any outdoor sound at the site, including piping music out from an indoor sound system.